 Practice makes perfect (or at the very least, it instills confidence).
-Leetcode is particularly helpful here.
-If you’re not familiar, it’s a practice forum where software engineers can find practice questions and work through coding problems.
-Educative also provides interview insight from top tech companies down to the smallest startups.
+Leetcode is particularly helpful at this stage of your coding interview prep.
+If you’re not familiar, it’s a forum where software engineers can find practice questions and work through coding problems.
+Educative is another tool that helps you practice coding in a live online environment.

-There’s also strength in numbers; pairboard with a partner while they watch and assist you as you’re solving test cases on a whiteboard.
-This gives you an opportunity to practice talking through your method.
+There’s also strength in numbers.
+Try pairboarding with a partner while they watch and assist you as you’re solving test cases on a whiteboard.
+This allows you to practice talking through your method.

-Before you begin additional research and study, ask the interviewer or the hiring manager a few clarifying questions:
+Once you’ve got an interview on the books, make sure to ask the interviewer or hiring manager a few clarifying questions:

 - Is there anything about the format I should expect?

-- Is there anything about my local coding environment I should have prepared?
+- Is there anything about my local coding environment I should prepare?